Fishest/school/notes/computer.vision.rst

 * *sobel*

   Sobel kernels are Used to show only the differences in adjacent pixel values in a particular direction.
-It can be used for edge detection
+It can be used for edge detection.
+This also computes the gradient of an image (derivative).

 .. code-block:: clojure